Sykkelfabrikken (The Bicycle Factory)

 It all started in 1989, when about 14 artists from the district came together to find a

-fellow work space.
-Several factory buildings had been abandoned, so there where
+fellow workspace.
+Several factory buildings had been abandoned, so there were

 some to choose from.
 The choice fell on the old Øglænd bicycle factory which was

-rally nice and spacious, with central locality in Holbergs gate in Sandnes.
-There where
+really nice and spacious, with central locality in Holbergs gate in Sandnes.
+There were

 The location got the name " Sykkelfabrikken", and was administrated by Rogaland